Customizing NetSuite Dashboards

 netsuite custom search portlet setup

-We recommend looking at custom portlets and maybe reading up on them and SuiteAnswers to see what they can do.
+We recommend exploring custom portlets and reading about them in SuiteAnswers to see what they can do.
 This is a bit more complicated because it can involve scripting and development work.
 Still, they can be convenient to get any information you don't currently have with these existing portlets.

 custom search portlet